 While it’s true that you can always extend your reach with an extension cord, that still doesn’t give you the kind of freedom you get with alternative models.

 It’s also worth considering your safety.
 That cord can prove to be a trip hazard and result in injury.

-The only other criticism of electric models may not be an issue for you depending on what you need to do.
+The only other criticism of electric string trimmers may not be an issue for you depending on what you need to do.
 While they still pack a sizable punch, they’re not as good at doing intensive work in the same way that gas trimmers are.

 Cordless / Battery-Powered Weed Eater

-There’s a lot to like about cordless, battery-powered weed eaters, which is why we’ve given our preferred model -the Black & Decker LST136 40V MAX String Trimmer– such high marks.
+There’s a lot to like about the cordless, battery-powered weed eater, which is why we’ve given our preferred model -the Black & Decker LST136 40V MAX String Trimmer– such high marks.

 In a sense, they offer the best of both worlds, combining all the advantages of gas and electric weed wackers into one affordable package.